 All the sample programs in this chapter are available online.
-The names of the online files are shown on page 3 - 1.
+The names of the online files are shown.
 However, the exact filenames are system-dependent.
 For more information, check your Oracle system-specific documentation.

-System-Specific Reference in Chapter 4
+System-Specific Reference for Chapter 4